Diseases

 Transmission of RVF virus by mechanical means via biting flies is also possible.

 The biology of the virus in mosquitoes is poorly documented.
-Could this knowledge be used to block the transmission?

 The role of biting insects and perhaps even ticks should be investigated.
 This does not seem to play a major role in Africa, but this may be different in Europe.